btayhan/Alignment-BWA/README.md

 </details>

-- Burrows–Wheeler Transform (BWT)-based tools, on the other hand, are faster, use less memory, and are suitable for mapping short reads.
+- Burrows–Wheeler Transform (BWT)-based tools, on the other hand, are faster, use less memory, and are suitable for mapping short reads[2].
 BWT is a data transformation technique that rearranges the characters in a string into runs of similar characters, making it more efficient for certain types of data compression and indexing.
-BWA and Bowtie2 are index-based aligners exploiting Burrows–Wheeler indexing algorithm.
+BWA and Bowtie2 are index-based aligners exploiting Burrows–Wheeler indexing algorithm[3].

    ![bwt](https://github.com/btayhan/Alignment-BWA/assets/144340455/1496d2cd-518b-45e8-a9ec-37942c512078)